toughjay318/los-lobos/README.md

-# los lobos
+# Los Lobos
-first repo for project
+This is our 1st repo for our Shell project

 # Overview
 In this repo, we are trying to test out different codes we find to get used to GitHub.
 Therefore when we get more into pipeline codes for detecting anomolies, we are more educated and prepared for it.